anuradha50/anuradha-Patil/README.md

 # anuradha-Patil
-I want develop my skill with the help of GitHub
+I want to develop my skill with the help of GitHub and acquire knowledge from other expert persons.